 1. Pay attention to the water temperature

 The temperature of the bath water is very important!
 Water that’s too hot will scald your baby and water that’s too cold will be very chilly and unpleasant.
-What’s hot to you as an adult may may feel very different from your little one’s perspective.
-My mother in law got me a baby bath and room thermometer and it was honestly a game changer.
+What’s hot to you as an adult may feel very different from your little one’s perspective.
+My mother-in-law got me a baby bath and room thermometer and it was honestly a game changer.
 I didn’t have to second guess if the water was just right.

 2. Lay out clothing and diapers beforehand